 Research Highlights: Neutrino Astronomy and Multimessenger Astrophysics

-IceCube’s detection of the first high-energy astrophysical neutrino flux points to cosmic neutrinos as the key messengers to reveal an unobstructed view of the universe at wavelengths where it is opaque to light.
+Neutrino astronomy has emerged to reveal the sources of the highest energy particles in our universe, the so-called ultra-high energy cosmic rays (UHECR).
+IceCube’s detection of the first high-energy astrophysical neutrino flux confirmed cosmic neutrinos as the key messengers to reveal an unobstructed view of the universe at wavelengths where it is opaque to light.

 We have also conducted searches for cosmogenic neutrinos produced in the interactions of cosmic rays with microwave photons.
 Their energies typically exceed 100 PeV, but so far we have not observed any neutrino above 10 PeV.
 IceCube currently has the world’s best limit on the flux of cosmogenic neutrinos, which places very strong constraints on the sources of ultra-high-energy cosmic rays (UHECR).
 Proton-dominated sources are already disfavored.